How it got started

-David is an undergraduate Physics major, with a strong penchant for mechanical engineering.
+David is a Physics major, with a strong penchant for mechanical engineering.
 When the snow melts, David is an avid rock climber, and has led teams to five consecutive first place seasons.
 He especially enjoys climbing at Garden of the Gods when in Colorado.
 He also loves most board sports.
 In the summer he can be found surfing on Maui's North Shore, and hiking the Iao Valley rain forrest.
 He drives a Jeep Wrangler that occasionally, though rarely, has the doors attached and has wheels on pavement.

 ARE BROKO Bindings SAFE?

 Brokos relive stress from ankles, knees and hips, and reduce muscle fatigue while riding.
 In lift lines, your foot can face forward or in any orientation you want, and on the lifts, your foot and board can remain vertical and relaxed.
 Proper orientation of the feet as you ride reduces the risk of falls, and the ability of the feet to move during inevitable falls reduces (but does not eliminate) the risk of injury.
 The paper below addresses ACL and other injury concerns while snowboarding with and without Brokos.